Yakov Melkumov: Service in Central Asia

 In October 1919 Melkumov became commander of a cavalry brigade in the 8th Army.
 In January 1920, he became the commander of the 1st Cavalry Brigade of the 1st Turkestan Cavalry Division, fighting on the Turkestan Front.
 From August to September 1920, Melkumov's cavalry brigade took part in the Bukhara operation to overthrow the Emir of Bukhara, Mohammed Alim Khan.
 In September 1920, he became the commander of the 2nd Cavalry Brigade of the 3rd Turkestan Cavalry Division.
 In February 1921, he took part in the defeat of Mohammed Alim Khan near the town of Boysun and the capture of the cities of Denau, Yurchi, Sary-Assiya, Karatag, Gissar and Dyushambe for which he was awarded his first Order of the Red Banner.

 In June 1922, he commanded the 2nd Turkestan Cavalry Brigade during the offensive of the Red Army against the forces of Enver Pasha.
 The Ottoman general Enver Pasha had come to Central Asia to lead the anti-Soviet Basmachi Revolt in 1921.
 Despite the significant numerical superiority of Enver Pasha's Basmachi detachments, they were defeated by units of the Red Army.
 According to Melkumov's memoirs, Enver Pasha fled to the village of Chagan after he had been defeated in a battle near Baljuvon (modern-day Tajikistan) in August 1922.
 He was ambushed in Chagan by a squadron of Red Army cavalry and killed by machine-gun fire outside the village mosque, although there are other versions of Enver's death.
 Some sources write that Melkumov personally killed Enver Pasha with his sabre, although Melkumov does not claim this in his memoirs.
 For his military achievements during the Gissar campaign and for his defeat of Enver Pasha's army, Melkumov was awarded his second Order of the Red Banner.

 From 1924 to 1926, he commanded the 8th Turkestan cavalry brigade.
 Then, on behalf of the Revolutionary Military Council, he formed the Turkestan National Cavalry Brigade and took over its command.
 From 1926 to 1931, as a division commander, he took part in the defeat of the Basmachi rebels in the territory of the Turkmen and Tajik Soviet Socialist Republics.
-In particular, in September 1931 he participated in a powerful combined operation of the Red Army, the OGPU, border troops, cadets of the Tashkent military school and fighters of volunteer detachments to eliminate Basmachi forces on the territory of Turkmenistan and Khorezm under the general leadership of the commander of Central Asian Military District Pavel Dybenko.
+In particular, in September 1931 he participated in a large-scale combined operation of the Red Army, the OGPU, border troops, cadets of the Tashkent military school and fighters of volunteer detachments to eliminate Basmachi forces on the territory of Turkmenistan and Khorezm under the general leadership of the commander of Central Asian Military District Pavel Dybenko.
 As a result of the operation in the Karakum Desert, 3,287 Basmachi were taken prisoner, killed or wounded.
 On June 20, 1930, Melkumov's cavalry brigade, in agreement with the Afghan government, invaded Afghanistan to strike at the Basmachi bases.
 In 1934, he graduated from the Frunze Military Academy.
 From 1934 to 1937, he was the assistant commander of the Central Asian Military District.